 The first level of a provider appeal is a reconsideration with the Contractor.
 For services that have been rendered, providers have the right to appeal adverse actions.
-However, the provider shall exhaust the Contractor's reconsideration process prior to filing an appeal with the DMAS Appeals Division.
+However, the provider shall exhaust the Contractor's reconsideration process prior to filing an appeal with the DMAS Appeals Division, except in the case of an appeal of a payment suspension notice.
+Provider payment suspension notices are appealed directly to DMAS with no internal appeal to the MCO.